-I want those minerals to get into the soil but I cannot be tilling steep slopes to incorporate them, nor do I wish to see an expensive treatment washed off by rain or leached out of the soil before I learn whether it works.
-The problem is that incorporating minerals by tilling would bury non-native seed, then to be brought to the surface later on.
-I have worked too hard to make that situation worse.
-So the question is: How do I find a way to get the small amount of molybdenum needed into the soil without tilling and keep it there?
+I want those minerals to get into the soil but not to leach out.
+I suspect the charcoal can hold them but cannot be tilling steep slopes, nor do I wish to see an expensive charcoal or clay amendment washed off by rain or minerals leached out before I learn whether it works.
+The problem is that incorporating charcoal or clay by mixing it would bury non-native seed, then to be brought to the surface later on.
+Tilling would also be costly.
+I have worked too hard to risk making that situation worse.
+So the question is: Is there an inexpensive way to get the charcoal or clay into the soil without tilling and keep it there?

-Lift it from underneath to allow infusion.
-Mulching stimulates an increase in moles, voles, and gophers.
+Would mulching stimulate an increase in moles, voles, and gophers to do it?
 It's a thought, so I gave it a try two years ago when I put down this pile of straw left over from harvesting.
 It clearly works to a degree.
 What may inhibit that method is that Stipa grass straw is supposedly allelopathic, but that is only temporary.
 I would suspect bromes would be also.